upitroma/1dWebGame/README.md

 position is sent based on client's screen size. players can change their client.js file to cheat.
 # Known "hacks"
-speed hacks
+speed hacks,
-invincibility
+invincibility,
-rapid fire
+rapid fire,